worldbank/dime-standards/dime-coding-standards/checklists/data-cleaning-code-review.md

 - [ ] No modification is made from the raw to the clean data other than correcting problems
 - [ ] No raw variables are processed (winsorized, for example)
 - [ ] Variables can be easily traced back to the original questionnaire
+- [ ] Variables are sensibly ordered and dataset is compressed and saved in appropriate format

 ## Data cleaning tasks
 - [ ] Are new variables being created in the cleaning do-files?